#21 Bear Rescuers

-This little 2-inch bear has been the subject of an adventure blog for a half year.
-(One of the many things I do to amuse myself) I keep him in my camera bag and when I'm inspired I put him in photos and let "him write" about his adventures in a blog.
+This is the 2-inch bear that brought us together.
+He has been the subject of an adventure blog for a half year.
+I keep him in my camera bag and when I'm inspired, I put him in photos and let "him write" about his adventures in a blog.

 Here he is, posing on a fire hydrant in downtown Lake Placid, NY.
 15 minutes after the photo was taken, I discovered a hole in my pocket.
 I had no luck finding him after I retraced my steps, so I left a few "Missing" flyers nearby.

 Five days later, I returned to Texas and found an email containing this photo.
 The email was written by "Little Bear" as he is called in the blog.
 He wrote, "A nice family found me in the parking lot nearest the fire hydrant.
 Although my fur is tattered and torn, I am fit enough to go traveling with them..."
 Then in the days that followed I received numerous photo emails showing L.B. in the midst of adventures, on fishing lures, near ski jumps, on a horse's saddle.
 It was pretty fun to imagine a family really finding my silly bear and playing along.
 But was it a family?
 Or was some person just teasing me with these photos?